 Summary of Contents of The Ashton Manual

 This monograph contains information about the effects that benzodiazepines have on the brain and body and how these actions are exerted.
 Detailed suggestions on how to withdraw after long-term use and individual tapering schedules for different benzodiazepines are provided.
 Withdrawal symptoms, acute and protracted, are described along with an explanation of why they may occur and how to cope with them.
-The overall message is that most long-term benzodiazepine users who wish to can withdraw successfully and become happier and healthier as a result.

 Professor C. Heather Ashton, D.M., F.R.C.P on Pioneering the Diazepam Substitution Taper and The Ashton Manual